How to manage and fix errors with top-level access in Protect and Control

 The information in this article applies to admins on Dropbox Dash.

-Common inherited permissions errors
+Common top-level access errors

 Connected app Explanation